Find a job you love and never work a day in your life! But is this easier said than done?

 - Learn from others – Observe how others deal with co-workers and your boss to learn how you can better handle situations.

-How to manager your time better:
+How to manage your time better:

 - Stop procrastinating – Pin-point what your main distractions are and find a solution to stop wasting time.

-- Don’t multi-task – Often multitasking and shifting between jobs can actually delay you from getting tasks done.
+- Don’t multi-task – Often multitasking and shifting between jobs can delay you from getting tasks done.
 Try to focus on one at a time to get things done more efficiently.